 Nancy is a retired nurse that has spent years learning and curating evidence based research and resources about endometriosis.
 She upkeeps a resource library via this heavily moderated facebook group and is famous for her list of “Nook Doctors” – doctors who are highly skilled in endometriosis surgery.

-I believe this is a must-follow for anyone with endo (just to have access to the information as you won’t get it anywhere else).
+I believe this is a must-follow for anyone with endo (just to have access to all the information as you won’t get it anywhere else).
 Just be aware- this group focuses on endometriosis information and it is not for chatting.
-For more casual support posts, I suggest any one of the other groups.
+For more casual support posts, I suggest any of the other groups.

-Focused on sharing endometriosis-related memes and humor.
+As the name implies, this group is focused on endometriosis-related memes and humor.

-This group is not centered on advice.
+It is not centered on advice.

 Endometriosis Instagram Accounts

 I know that instagram accounts aren’t necessarily support groups but for my endo sisters that love Instagram, it might be nice to scroll through your feed and see some posts that relate to your life with endometriosis.

 - @speakupspeakendo – chronicling real life with endo (w/ humor)

 - @imaprilchristina – endometriosis advocate; hosts an NYC endo brunch

 - @endostrong – endometriosis supporter; navigating life w/ chronic disease, post hysterectomy